AuraCat66/auracat-website/blog/articles/2025/04/01/very-long-article.md

 ---
-title: This is a very long title
+title: This is a very very very very very very long title
 tags: test
 ---